-These rock-cut caves have been made in low hill and in front of this exciting monument there has been developed wonderful garden.
-Such garden is rather common sight of many Indian landmarks – beautiful tradition which would not harm visitor attractions in other countries as well.
+These rock-cut caves have been made in the low hill and in front of this exciting monument, there has been developed a wonderful garden.
+Such garden is a rather common sight of many Indian landmarks – a beautiful tradition which would not harm visitor attractions in other countries as well.

 The facade of each cave is adorned with several columns and pilasters with simple adornments.

 Caves are roughly carved but they are attractive.
-One of caves served for meditation – it has got beautiful echo effect.
-One more cave was devoted to Buddhist god of wealth often named Kubera.
+One of the caves served for meditation – it has got a beautiful echo effect.
+One more cave was devoted to the Buddhist god of wealth often named Kubera.

 Adventures of Pandavas

 Temples though have been named after Pandavas – adventurous brothers from the Hindu epic Mahābhārata.

 Caves have even given the name to the town – "Panchmarhi" can be translated like "five caves" or also "five huts".

 According to the local mythology Pandavas were living in these caves for 12 – 13 years while hiding away from their enemy relatives.
 There are several more Pandava Caves in India where reportedly have been hiding these same Pandavas – like Pandav Leni Caves in Nashik, Maharashtra.